 Consider a commonly used navigation app on most people’s phones: Waze.
 This is what is known as a “native app.”
 If two users pull up Waze side by side on Android and iOS phones, the app will look nearly identical on both phones.
 The way users enter a destination, track accident reports, and see upcoming directions is nearly identical.

-However, these two apps were developed with different coding languages that drive the features behind each app, with one coding language specific to Android (Kotlin/Java) and another for iOS ( Swift/Objective-C).
+However, these two apps were developed with different coding languages behind each app, with one coding language specific to Android (Kotlin/Java) and another for iOS ( Swift/Objective-C).
 Developers had to create two versions of the same app specific to the Android and iOS platforms, making Waze a native app.
 When Waze accesses GPS to give a user directions, it’s doing so directly with the phone’s hardware, with no layers between them.

 Hybrid App Explained